 Strategic risk is the risk of adverse business development related to poor business and investment decisions, or to inadequate communication and implementation of goals, or to a lack of adjustment capacity to changes in the economic environment, or to conflicting business objectives.

 Strategic objectives for next period are defined, approved and communicated.
 Corresponding measures are or will be (according to strategy deadlines) implemented by the company's management for reaching the strategy's goals and mitigating the risk.

 The risk didn't change its assessment, remaining at low level.
-The company is able to adjusted the strategy considering the new circumstances and expected economic downturn.
+The company is able to adjusted the strategy considering the current situation.